mrrusof/mrrusof.github.io/_posts/2016-09-09-do-not-estimate-out-loud.markdown

 estimating is a group activity with the impression that estimating is an individual activity.
-You are motivated because taking responsibility for your work is rewarding for you.
+You are motivated because taking responsibility for your work is rewarding to you.

-I like the Explanation 2 better and I think that that is the way you should be looking at why you are better off estimating by Planning Poker.
+I like Explanation 2 better because I feel that, out of the two explanations, it is the most constructive reason why you are better off estimating by Planning Poker.
 I agree with [Rubin](#rubin) when he says that the majority of the value of Planning Poker is the discussion and better understanding of user stories that Planning Poker fosters.